Otumian-empire/swift-python/exercise24.md

-# Exercise 24 (SQL)
+# Exercise 24 ( SQL)
 SQL = Structured Query Language.

 This, we may say, is the language we shall use to talk to the database.
-Read more on about databases [here][wiki-what-is-a-bd-site].
+Read more on about databases [here][wiki-what-is-a-bd-site] and also learn SQL from [Sololearn][sololearn-site].

 All we are interested in is `CRUD` .
 We want to learn how to create ( insert), read ( select), update and delete data.
 To continue any further, Download the [SQLite Browser][sqlitebrowser-site].
 It makes the work here easier.